 Kate, 37, had has spent much of the last week putting the finishing touches to her show garden — so she was keen to show them the fruits of their labor at the famous Chelsea Flower Show in London.

 Her children had also helped to pick moss and twigs and gather sticks of hazel used in the creation of a den, that mirrors one from their country home Anmer Hall in Norfolk.
-During the afternoon outing, 5-year-old George, who dressed in a H&M polo shirt, and 4-year-old Charlotte, who wore a floral dress by Rachel Riley, clambered into the stream, checked out the treehouse and got to see a hollowed-out tree trunk that is used as a play tunnel.
+During the afternoon outing, George, 5, and Charlotte, 4, clambered into the stream, checked out the treehouse and got to see a hollowed-out tree trunk that is used as a play tunnel.

 “George and Charlotte went up into the treehouse,” says a royal source during the 45-minute stay.